VirtusX/WebSiteProject/README.md

 Simpliest website.
-Using technology: Java Web Application, Hibernate.
+Using technology: Java Web Application, Hibernate, JavaScript(JQuery),CSS.
 Database - MySQL.
 The idea is that a kind of a social network user page.

 Main page